wellen[at]kitlv.nl

 Wellen, Dr. Kathryn

 Kathryn studied Southeast Asian history at the University of Hawaii (BA, PhD) and the University Malaya (MA) and was the first western exchange student at the University of Brunei Darussalam.
 In 2003-2004 she held a postdoctoral fellowship at the Belle van Zuylen Institute for Multicultural and Comparative Gender Studies at the University of Amsterdam.
 She has also served as an area specialist at the Library of Congress in Washington and a consultant to the Borneo Studies Centre in Bandar Seri Begawan.
-Currently she is an affiliate member of the Leiden University Centre for Digital Humanities and she is currently planning a project to use digital technologies to ask new questions of known Indonesian sources.
+Her work in Brunei inspired her current research project about the intersection of Bruneian intellectual, cultural and political history.

 In addition to Southeast Asian history, Kathryn is also interested in Pacific Islands and world history, particularly how microhistorical studies can inform large-scale paradigms and vice versa.